Arctic cooperation and politics: Territorial claims

 According to the United Nations Convention on the Law of the Sea (UNCLOS), coastal states have sovereign rights to resources in the water and seabed within a 200-mile Exclusive Economic Zone (EEZ).
 However, Article 76 of the Convention allows coastal states to extend their sovereign rights up to 350 nautical miles from their coastline if they can prove that the Arctic seafloor's underwater ridges are an extension of the country's own continental shelf.
-Nations have ten years following their ratification of UNCLOS within which to submit their claims to extended continental shelves.
+Governments have ten years following their ratification of UNCLOS within which to submit their claims to extended continental shelves.

 In 2001 Russia was the first Arctic littoral state to submit its claim.
 The UN Commission on the Continental Shelf requested a revised claim with more scientific data supporting their claim, and Russia planned to file additional data in 2013.

 Denmark and Canada dispute ownership of Hans Island in the Nares Strait between Ellesmere Island and Greenland.

 On April 27, 2010, Norway and Russia announced an end to their 40-year arctic demarcation dispute in the Barents Sea.
 Future joint energy development is expected.

 Maritime boundaries between Canada and the United States in the Beaufort Sea and between Canada and Denmark in Baffin Bay remain under dispute.

 Denmark (Greenland), Russia and Canada may have competing extended continental shelf claims over the Lomonosov Ridge, an underwater mountain chain crossing the central Arctic basin.